willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Point out duplication
 - Point out an unnamed variable or method
 - Propose an action for deodorizing the code

+## Archivist
+- Record solution alternatives on a big visible chart or whiteboard so they’re not forgotten
+- Express an idea as it is taking shape on a big visible chart or whiteboard
+- Articulate the current task at hand and make it visible to the entire mob